racket/rhombus/design/naming/namespace.md

 ---------

- * On `namespace`: The original implementation used `nest`, because Racet already uses the word “namespace” differently.
+ * On `namespace`: The original implementation used `nest`, because Racket already uses the word “namespace” differently.
 We switched to `namespace` and generally the meaning of “namespace” here, because we're able to change terminology for Rhombus, and because `namespace` is consistent with C++, C#, and other languages.